 Feeling indulgent?
-Opt for an afternoon tea river cruise, it’s what you deserve.
+Opt for a river cruise, it’s what you deserve.

 Dining and Drinking at Flat Iron Square

-Flat Iron Square is one of my favourite places to visit near London Bridge… but what is it exactly?
+Flat Iron Square is one of our favourite places to visit near London Bridge… but what is it exactly?

 The wine bar, Tap & Bottle is the perfect spot for some organic and biodynamic wine too.
 Winning all round.

 Flat Iron recently moved locations, though you don’t need to worry – it’s only 200m down the road!
 45 Southwark Street is the location of the new and improved Flat Iron Square.

 If you have time, make sure to visit The Clink – one of London’s weirdest museums.
 And we say this in the most loving way possible.

 Boring history museum this is very much not.
 Between 1144 and 1780, The Clink Prison was one of Britain’s most notorious.
 Today, history is brought to life in an experience similar to that of the London Dungeons.